-We sell merchandise over the Internet through our websites.
+We sell merchandise over the Internet through our web sites.
 Our Internet operations are subject to numerous risks, including reliance on third party computer hardware/software, rapid technological change, diversion of sales from our stores, liability for online content, violations of state or federal laws, including those relating to online privacy, credit card fraud, risks related to the failure of the computer systems that operate our websites and their related support systems, including computer viruses, telecommunications failures and electronic break-ins and similar disruptions.
+If our websites were disrupted for any material length of time for the reasons described above or any other reasons, our sales and profitability may suffer.
 There is no assurance that our Internet operations will continue to achieve sales and profitability growth.